Finance and Accounting MSc

-Financial Reporting in Capital Markets: The main aims of this module include developing a framework for understanding and mapping between underlying economic events in the capital market and the information provided by financial statements; developing knowledge and the concept of how the mapping between financial statements and economic events affects the position and activities of firms in capital markets; and developing critical thinking of on-going controversies and debates related to financial reporting.
+Financial Reporting in Capital Markets: The main aims of this module include developing a framework for understanding and mapping between underlying economic events in the capital market and the information provided by financial statements.
+The module also foucuses on developing knowledge and the concept of how the mapping between financial statements and economic events affects the position and activities of firms in capital markets.
+Students taking this module will develop critical thinking of on-going controversies and debates related to financial reporting.

 International Accounting Standards and Policy: The main aims of this module are to illustrate the key aspects of international financial reporting standards which are important to investors.
 The module introduces students to financial statement analysis and research on accounting information in financial markets.